NaPiZip/Programming-basics-cpp/Design_patterns_in_modern_cpp/README.md

 ## Chapter 2: Creational Patterns
 Creational patterns are answering the question about how a complex object should be created.
 This makes sense when a creation of the object is not trivial, meaning the construction process is complicated.
 This is where the creational patterns come in play.

-### Builder
+### Simple Builder
 The builder pattern is one way of taking care of the creation of a object in a separate class.
+The builder pattern in the following code snipped shows how the building of the `HtmlElement` is done by the `HtmlBuilder`, which shows that the interface is easier to use, and there is no need to know the internal implementation of the `HtmlELement`.
 ``` c++
 TEST(BuilderPatternIntro, Before) {
    std::string words[] = { "Hello", "world" };